Geodock-GmbH/Qonnectra/backend/README.md

 - Django backend service
 - Nextcloud for file management
 - Caddy for reverse proxy
+- Nginx for reverse proxy and static file serving
 ### Starting the Services

 1. Navigate to the deployment directory: